wp-plugins/codepress-admin-columns/readme.txt

 8. Posts Screen with custom fields.

 == Changelog ==

+= 2.2.4 =
+* [Added] New filter `cpac/storage_model/columns_default` for filtering the columns that should be loaded if there are no stored columns
+* [Added] Option (column property `hidden`) to hide column types from the dropdown list of column types
+* [Added] Use tooltip library for enhanced column value representation
+* [Added] Box for direct feedback on Admin Columns settings screen
+* [Added] Added method for retrieving current storage model (for overview pages such as the posts and page overviews)
+* [Added] Added WooCommerce add-on to list of add-ons
+* [Updated] Hide ACF5 field group post type from list of post types columns settings
+* [Updated] Updated structure of scripts and styles and way of enqueuing them

 = 2.2.3 =
 * [Added] Added Path column for post(types).
 Uses the permalink without the home url.